Cold Weather Cleanup: What to Do After a Burst Pipe or Ice Dam

 Winter water damage hits differently because it rarely stays “in one spot.”
 With a burst pipe or an ice dam, water usually finds the hidden routes first—behind drywall, above ceilings, inside insulation, and under flooring.
 You might see a puddle in the hallway, but the real problem could be spreading inside wall cavities or soaking the ceiling layers two rooms over.
 That’s why winter incidents can feel like they escalate overnight: the water is traveling where you can’t see it.

-If you’re in that stressful moment right now, here’s the reassurance we always give homeowners: we handle cold-weather emergencies 24/7 at Titus Restoration, and fast action can dramatically reduce the overall damage.
+If you’re in that stressful moment right now, here’s the reassurance we always give homeowners: we handle cold-weather emergencies 24/7 at Titus Contracting, and fast action can dramatically reduce the overall damage.
 The sooner you stop the source and remove water properly, the more you protect walls, floors, insulation, and the structure underneath.

 First Things First: What to Do Immediately